rodcapella/Samples_of_codes/SQL_Queries/README.md

 ## Repository Context

-These queries are part of the **Samples_of_codes** repository, which contains examples and experiments across different programming languages and technologies.
+These queries are part of the **Samples_of_codes** repository, which contains examples and experiments on SQL.

 ## License